rails-api/active_model_serializers/docs/integrations/ember-and-json-api.md

 # config/initializers/active_model_serializers.rb
 require 'active_model_serializers/register_jsonapi_renderer'
 ```
 Rails also requires your controller to tell it that you accept and generate JSONAPI data.
-To do that, you use `respond_to` in your controller handlers.
+To do that, you use `respond_to` in your controller handlers to tell rails you are consuming and returning jsonapi format data.
+Without this, Rails will refuse to parse the request body into params.
 You can add `ActionController::MimeResponds` to your application controller to enable this:

 ```ruby
 class ApplicationController < ActionController::API